 Whenever I actually tell people that I write and blog for a living (which is rarely), I get the head tilt, eyebrows scrunched look and the dubiously-asked question “How do you make money blogging?”

-Despite this awkward reaction to my unconventional business, no one could be more surprised than I am that I am able to make a steady part time income from home by blogging.
+Despite this awkward reaction to my unconventional business, no one could be more surprised than I am that I am able to make a steady income from home by blogging.

 I never started out to make blogging a business.
 When I began GrowingSlower in 2011, a couple of months after my oldest was born, it was simply to fulfill my personal need, yes need, to write.
 As a newly stay at home mom, it was also a connection to the outside world and an opportunity to share all I was learning about simple and frugal living.